DamCB/tyssue/INSTALL.md

 ## Installing tyssue

 Those are the instructions to install the package from source on a debian-like linux distribution.
+If you allready have a basic scientific python stack, use it, don't install anaconda.

 ### Get Anaconda
 Go to http://continuum.io/downloads and grab anaconda for your architecture.